What to Eat When You're Sick

 "Feed a Cold, Starve a Fever"

 Finally, we want to talk about the old adage, "feed a cold, starve a fever".
 Our friends at Precision Nutrition have spoken with scientists for years to help them recommend the best nutritional practices possible.
-They have found that science has not yet proven that this old adage is true and therefore recommend that you, eat when you're hungry and don't eat when you're, not during the course of your cold or flu.
+They have found that science has not yet proven that this old adage is true and therefore recommends that you, eat when you're hungry and don't eat when you're, not during the course of your cold or flu.

 Stay-Healthy Priorities from Precision Nutrition

 Staying healthy during cold and flu season can seem like an impossible feat when you work in an office, have kids that are going to daycare/school or you're a little run down from stress.
 All you have to remember are these "stay-healthy priorities" from Precision Nutrition and you'll be well on your way to fighting the common cold and flu this year: